Almost Tight L0-norm Certified Robustness of Top-k Predictions against Adversarial Perturbations: Theoretical Results

-\myparatight{Deriving the certified radius for the smoothed classifier} Suppose an attacker adds a perturbation $\delta$ to an input $\mathbf{x}$, where $\lnorm{\delta}_0$ is the number of pixels perturbed by the attacker.
-Intuitively, an ablated input $h(\mathbf{x},e)$ is very likely to not include any perturbed pixel if $\lnorm{\delta}_0$ is bounded and $e$ is relatively small, and thus the predicted labels of the smoothed classifier are not influenced by the perturbation.
+{\bf Derivation goal:} \CR{Intuitively, an ablated input $h(\mathbf{x},e)$ is very likely to not include any perturbed pixel if $\lnorm{\delta}_0$ is bounded and $e$ is relatively small, and thus the predicted labels of the smoothed classifier are not influenced by the perturbation.
 Formally, our goal is to show that a label $l\in \{1,2,\cdots,c\}$ is provably in the top-$k$ labels predicted by the smoothed classifier for an input $\mathbf{x}$ when the number of perturbed pixels is no larger than a threshold.
 In other words, we aim to show that $l \in g_{k}(\mathbf{x} +\delta)$ when $\lnorm{\delta}_0 \leq r_l$, where $r_l$ is the certified radius.
-We define the following two random variables:
+Our key idea to derive the certified radius is to guarantee that, when taking $V$ as input, the label probability for label $l$ is larger than the smallest one among the label probabilities of any $k$ labels from all labels except $l$.
+We let $\Gamma=\{1,2,\cdots,c\}\setminus \{l\}$, i.e., $\Gamma$ denotes the set of all labels except $l$.
+We use $\Gamma_{k}$ to denote a set of $k$ labels in $\Gamma$.
+Then, we aim to find a maximum certified radius $r_l$ such that: